mflova/mflova-coding-guidelines/python/testing/testing_procedure.md

 File used to stoe all the configuration that will be applied to the tests contained in the same directory or subsequent folders.

+## Parallel testing

+You can use `pip install pytest-xdist` and then `pytest -n auto` to run pytest in parallel.

 ## Parametrizing

 Consists of changing the behaviour of a test or fixture based on other variables